What is the average internet bill for NBN?

 Mobile broadband average internet bill

-Using research from our Most Satisfied Customers ratings for mobile broadband in 2025, the average monthly cost for a mobile broadband bill was around $57 per month ($684 per year), down from $64 per month in 2024.
+Using research from our Most Satisfied Customers ratings for mobile broadband in 2026, the average monthly cost for a mobile broadband bill was around $57 per month ($684 per year), with 2025’s average price also $57 per month, which was down from $64 per month in 2024.

 What can impact your internet bill?